U.S. calls Switzerland, Vietnam currency manipulators in Trump trade shot

 The report said that India and Singapore had intervened in the foreign exchange market in an “asymmetric manner” but did not meet other requirements to warrant a manipulator label.

-Reporting by David Lawder; Additional reporting by Andrea Shalal in Washington, Dan Burns in New York, John Revill in Zurich, Saikat Chatterjee in London, Khanh Vu and James Pearson in Hanoi; Editing by Sam Holmes and Stephen Coates
+Reporting by David Lawder; Additional reporting by Andrea Shalal in Washington, Dan Burns in New York, John Revill in Zurich, Saikat Chatterjee in London, Khanh Vu and James Pearson in Hanoi and Shriya Ramakrishnan in Bengaluru; Editing by Sam Holmes, Stephen Coates and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.